-I'm happy to report that our office has been working diligently with the mayor's administration to move forward on the long-awaited Beechview Senior Center Renovation!
+I am happy to report that our office has been working diligently with the Mayor's administration to move forward on the long-awaited Beechview Senior Center Renovation!
 We have been waiting for this project for over a decade, and moving it forward has been a top priority.
 State Representatives Michael Diven and Chelsa Wagner had dedicated a combined $1.5 million to the project, but real estate deals fell through over the years, and the City was having trouble finding the right property to purchase and renovate.

 The Future is Bright on Broadway!